JoseNunoOliveira/jno/index.md

 * D. Murta and J.N.
 Oliveira. <SPAN CLASS="textit">A study of risk-aware program transformation</SPAN>. <EM>Science of Computer Programming</EM>, 110:51-77, 2015.
 DOI: <A href="http://www.sciencedirect.com/science/article/pii/S0167642315000908">10.1016/j.scico.2015.04.008</A>

 [Other publications](./publications/index.md)

 ---

+**Teaching**

+The websites of most courses in my [teaching page](./teaching) are in Portuguese but their teaching materials are in English.

+---